Rm4a: Sources

 The peptide toxin Rm4a is one of more than 100 distinct peptides produced by the Australian green-head ant (Rhytidoponera metallica).
 This ant is known for its metallic-coloured green or blue sheen, which makes it easily recognizable.
-Rhytidoponera is a genus of ants in the subfamily Ectatomminae.

 Chemistry

 Structure

 The ectatoxin Rm4a is a relatively small peptide that consists of 26 amino acids: FPPLLLLAGLFSLPALQHYIETKWIN-NH2.
-It has a molecular mass of approximately under 6 kDa, consistent with the majority of R. metallica peptide venom components.
+It has a molecular mass under 6 kDa, consistent with the majority of R. metallica peptide venom components.
 Unlike many animal venom peptides, Rm4a does not have cysteine residues.
 Its lysine-rich structure provides positive charge and amphipathic properties, enabling the peptide to interact with the lipid membrane and ion channel of mammalians.
 The C-terminal region of Rm4a is amidated, which neutralizes the terminal carbonyl group and increases chemical stability of its structure.
 Together, Rm4a's chemical structure provides support for its selective modulation of vertebrate voltage-gated sodium channels.

 Homology and family

 The venom of R. metallica consists predominantly of peptides derived from the aculeatoxin gene superfamily.
 As a mature peptide, Rm4a shares high sequence similarity (63-71%) with pain-inducing peptides from other ant species.
 Within R. metallica venom, Rm4a shares biophysical features (lysine and hydrophobic-rich sequences) with other aculeatoxins that facilitate amphipathic helix formation.
 Rm4a clusters within vertebrate-selective sodium channel modulators with other homologous toxins (e.g., Ta3a, Pm1a, and Mri1a) from other ant species.
-These peptides evolved under selection pressures for defense against vertebrate predators rather than predation.
+These peptides evolved under selection pressure for defense against vertebrate predators.

 Target

 Rm4a targets mammalian voltage-gated sodium (Na_{V}) channels; including Na_{V}1.6, Na_{V}1.7, Na_{V}1.8, and Na_{V}1.9. and it functions primarily as a vertebrate-selective defensive toxin that causes sustained nociception in mammals.
-The affinity of Rm4a on different voltage-gated sodium channels varies.
-Rm4a exhibits the highest affinity and potency in human NaV (hNa_{V}) 1.6 (EC50 = 196 ± 23 nM), and lower affinity in hNaV1.7 (EC50 = 1.9 ± 0.4 µM) and hNaV1.8 (EC50 = 8.4 ± 1.0 µM).
-Although Rm4a modulation of hNa_{V}1.6 has a greater amplitude than hNa_{V}1.7, the effects of Rm4a on both currents is similar at the same toxin concentration..
+The affinity of Rm4a for different voltage-gated sodium channels varies.
+Rm4a exhibits the highest affinity and potency in human NaV (hNa_{V}) 1.6 (EC50 = 196 ± 23 nM), and lower affinity in hNaV1.7 (EC50 = 1.9 ± 0.4 μM) and hNaV1.8 (EC50 = 8.4 ± 1.0 μM).
+Although Rm4a modulation of hNa_{V}1.6 has a greater amplitude than hNa_{V}1.7, the effects of Rm4a on both currents are similar at the same toxin concentration.